Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'SpawnMonsters' - Controls if monsters spawn on your wilderness farm.
 Default: true.
 Valid: true, false

  - 'SpawnMonstersAllFarms' - Controls if monsters spawn on all farms.
 Default: false.
 Valid: true, false

+ - 'HazardousMoonEvents' - Turns on or off moon events that hinder the player.
+Default: false.
+Valid: true, false.